-F. Add Section 606.3 to the IPMC to read:
+[F. G.] Add Section 606.3 to the IPMC to read:

 606.3 Inspection standard.
-Routine or periodic inspections shall be performed in accordance with Part X of ASME A-17.1-96, Safety Code for Elevators and Escalators, with A17.1a-97 and A17.1b-98 Addenda.
+[Routine or periodic inspections shall be performed in accordance with Part X of ASME A-17.1-96, Safety Code for Elevators and Escalators, with A17.1a-97 and A17.1b-98 Addenda An annual periodic inspection and test is required of elevators and escalators.
+A locality shall be permitted to require a six month periodic inspection and test.

+All periodic inspections shall be performed in accordance with Section 8.11 of ASME A17.1].
 The code official may also provide for such inspection by an approved agency or through agreement with other local certified elevator inspectors.
 An approved agency includes any individual, partnership or corporation who has met the certification requirements established by the VCS.